WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/biweekly-meetings-2022.md

 * Prep for workshop on the 26th
 * Prep for JS volunteering leave
 * Send MS and AB draft JD

+AL comments: Excellent work Georgia!
+Let me know if you need any help at all, co-working sessions etc. Let's try and map out database work for when REG are ready in October/November.
+We should try an estimate how much effort is needed and if you, SB (and IS?) have enough time to do it for October/November - if more time is needed then that's absolutely fine - just need to communicate with REG in advance so a new proposed timeline suits everyone.

 ### Date:17 August 2022